Digital Education Specialist and Achievement Coach, Achievement for All

-Achievement for All 3As is a national charity which supports schools to improve the aspirations, access and achievement of learners and young people.
-The Achievement for All framework improves pupils’ progress, parental engagement, pupil attendance and behaviour, peer relationships, participation in extra-curricular activities and access to future opportunities for pupils.
+Achievement for All 3As is an award-winning national charity which supports policy makers and schools to improve the aspirations, access and achievement of learners and young people across the UK.
+The Achievement for All framework improves pupils’ progress, parental engagement, pupil attendance, behaviour and well-being, peer relationships, participation in extra-curricular activities and access to future opportunities for all pupils.
 Achievement for All has been shown to have a profound impact on the outcomes of vulnerable pupils, including those with SEND, and on school improvement.

 My role is an Achievement Coach and I work with Infant, Primary and Secondary schools across the South of England.
 I have now worked with about a dozen schools in total.
 These range from the first all-through school in Hampshire (Reception through to Sixth Form) and a Studio School in Southampton, to a rural Primary in Christchurch to a large secondary in the heart of Portsmouth.
 I visit ‘my’ schools every fortnight to help them to narrow the gap for their students and coach them in terms of school improvement and parental engagement.
 It is a personalised approach – and I am pleased that schools have asked me to stay in contact with them following their completion of the programme.

 My work varies from whole school INSET days, parent focus groups, Teaching Assistant 1:1 coaching, joining curriculum teams to support planning to supporting Leadership Teams with strategy and pre-Inspection guidance.
 Whatever a school needs, I deliver.

 I also work for the team as a Quality Assessment Coach for the Pupil Premium Practice Coaches, as well as being one myself.
 This means I am qualified in not only assessing schools and their use of PP, but quality assure the work of other coaches doing this.